-McAlester Police Department is well prepared to protect and serve the McAlester community with 46 full time, CLEET certified officers.
+McAlester Police Department is well prepared to protect and serve the McAlester community.
 The department has a Detective Division and a Narcotics Task Force and readily assists other local and state agencies when needed.

 1st & Washington

 McAlester Fire Department protects life and property in and around the McAlester area.
-The city has 40 firefighters all of which are cross-trained in Life Support.
+All fire-fighters are cross-trained in Life Support.
 The department also provides the community with several emergency Medical Services.
-McAlester Fire Department current ISO rating is 4
+McAlester Fire Department current ISO rating is 4.

 1st & Washington